- Chart

 Strengths

-- Strong reputation and brand
+- Strong brand reputation and trust.

 Weaknesses